You’ll find lactase in medicine, multivitamins, and certain types of food.

 It’s much cheaper to produce lactase on a large scale using yeast, than it would be to extract it in small amounts from animal tissue.

-By all means, you should confirm with the manufacturer of whatever food or supplement you’re interested in is vegan or not.
-However, if you accidentally buy or eat something with lactase in it, don’t panic, it’s probably vegan friendly.
+By all means, you can contact the manufacturer of whatever food or supplement you’re interested in to find out if the lactase is vegan or not.
+However, if you accidentally buy or eat something with lactase in it, don’t panic, it’s very likely vegan friendly.